epigen/CellWhisperer/README.md

 - Install prereqs for client: `make dev-env`

 ## Run

+### Reproduce analyses and plots

 ### Process your own datasets for CellWhisperer+CELLxGENE Explorer

 Refer to `src/cellxgene_preprocessing/README.md` for details.

 ### Preparation of training data for CellWhisperer training

 This is a resource-intensive endeavor and not fully automated.
-We provide the processed datasets for your convenience (TODO link).
+We provide the full processed datasets for your convenience (https://medical-epigenomics.org/papers/schaefer2024/data/datasets/archs4_metasra_full_data.h5ad and https://medical-epigenomics.org/papers/schaefer2024/data/datasets/cellxgene_census_full_data.h5ad).

-First you need to download the GEO/SRA/ARCHS4 and the CELLxGENE Census datasets:
+If you want to generate these datasets yourself, first you need to download the GEO/SRA/ARCHS4 and the CELLxGENE Census datasets:

 ```
 cd src/datasets/archs4_metasra